Frederick Turnovsky: New Zealand

 On 27 June 1939, he married Liselotte Felicitas Wodaková at Hampstead and in December 1939 they left for Wellington, New Zealand.
 Arriving in January 1940 Turnovsky undertook casual employment.
 Founding the Tatra Leather Goods Company he manufactured and sold watch straps.
 The success of this venture led to a number of successful manufacturing ventures.
 Turnovsky was thought to be the first resident New Zealander to become a member of Lloyd's, the British insurance underwriters.

-Tatra was one of the largest makers of soft leather goods in Australasia by the mid 1960s and in 1966 was a government Export Award in 1966.
-Turnovsky represented the New Zealand Manufacturers Federation at the National Development Conference (1968–69) and was its president(1972–73 and 1979–80).
+Tatra was one of the largest makers of soft leather goods in Australasia by the mid 1960s and received a government Export Award in 1966.
+Turnovsky represented the New Zealand Manufacturers Federation at the National Development Conference (1968–69) and was its president (1972–73 and 1979–80).
 He was appointed to the Manufacturing Development Council, was a member of trade missions to Pacific states (1971) and China (1973).
 He led a delegation of manufacturers to Canberra (1973), and was honorary consul for Mexico (1973–81).

 Because of his Social-Democrat beliefs, as chairman of the Development Finance Corporation from 1973 to 1976, he gave weight to social objectives as well as sound business procedures in the corporation's funding of new business ventures.